ORCID

 ORCID is a unique, persistent person identifier that follows a researcher throughout their career and is institutionally agnostic.
 This ID (free to the researcher) connects the individual to their contributions (grants, publications, innovations) and their affiliations (institutions, professional orgs, etc.).
 Once authorized by an individual, member organizations (like Duke) can pull from and post to that researcher's ORCID profile, saving researchers time from manually maintaining multiple profiles with identical appointment, grant, and publication information.

-Select federal sponsors have indicated that they will begin to require ORCID IDs with the adoption of Common Forms and the integration of biosketch tools like SciENcv with myNCBI and eRA Commons platforms.
+Currently, the NIH, NSF, Agency for Healthcare Research and Quality (AHRQ), CDC, and DoE all require an ORCID with the adoption of Common Forms and the integration of biosketch tools like SciENcv with myNCBI and eRA Commons platforms.
 Essentially, ORCID profiles act as the conduit between your information already present in Duke systems and the SciENcv biosketch tool.

 By obtaining an ORCID and affiliating it with Duke and Federal systems, researchers can more seamlessly link their contributions and appointments from various sources to quickly generate a biosketch in SciENcv for grant proposals.

-Once you have an ORCID, register it with Duke systems to populate your ORCID profile with your institutional Duke data.
+Create and register your ORCID account with Duke systems to populate your ORCID profile with your institutional Duke data.

-- Duke Elements (this will pass your claimed publications to your ORCID profile)
+- Duke Elements - This will allow your publications to be shared between your Elements profile and your ORCID profile.

 Registering your ORCID with Federal Platforms